David Bond Clock Repairs

 How do I proceed and what happens?

 Call or preferably email me with the details of what you would like done or a description of the problem (e.g. “...it keeps stopping...”).
 It is always good if you can provide photographs of your clock.
-You are welcome to drop the clock off to me in Burley in Wharfedale but I am equally happy to collect it.
+I will then reply with an estimate of cost and timescale for acceptance.
+For larger clocks such as longcase or wall mounted clocks it will mostly be necessary for me to to visit and extract the movement from its case.
+Others, such as mantel or carriage clocks, you are welcome to drop off to me in Burley in Wharfedale, but I am equally happy to collect.
 Once safely in the workshop I will proceed with the service and if any extra work becomes apparent I will then contact you with a quote for the extra work and for you to decide if you’d like to proceed.
-Once completed, I will let you know and give an estimate of how long the clock needs to be tested before return (this is usually a few weeks).
-When testing is complete I will then arrange to deliver it and make sure it is set up and running in situ.
-Of course, if you would like to collect your clock and are happy to set it up, you are welcome to do that.
+Once all work is completed, I will let you know and give an estimate of how long the clock needs to be tested before return (this is usually a few weeks).
+When testing is complete, and if the movement needs to be re-fitted to the case, I will then arrange to deliver and set it up.
+Otherwise it will be available for collection.

 Realistically, how long will it take?